Probe-Particle/ppafm/README.md

 ```

 #### Usage:
 * Open a file by clicking `Open File...` at the bottom or provide an input file as a command line argument using the `-i` or `--input` option.
-Give some time for the file to load.
+The input file can be .xyz geometry file (possibly with point charges) or a .xsf or .cube Hartree potential file.
+Loading large files may take some time.
 * Changing any number in any input box will automatically update the image.
+There are also presets for some commonly used tip configurations.
 * Hover mouse cursor over any parameter for a tooltip explaining the meaning of the parameter.
 * Save the current image or df data by clicking the `Save Image...` or `Save df...` buttons at the bottom.
 * In case there are multiple OpenCL devices installed on the system, use the `-l` or `--list-devices` option to list available devices and choose the device using the `-d` or `--device` option with the device platform number as the argument.